 - A service fails to meet user needs and expectations: Once users become aware of the service, they have decided not to participate, or worse, they bail before the experience concludes.

-- A service fails to achieve the service provider’s objective(s): In the world of design, failure is when a program or service falls short of the organization’s intended outcome, when it draws too many resources, and, cannot achieve self-sustainment.
+- A service fails to achieve the service provider’s objective(s): In the world of design, failure is when a program or service falls short of the organization’s intended outcome when it draws too many resources, and, cannot achieve self-sustainment.

 Causes And Remedies For Failures

 As the field of Service Design grows in popularity, a cottage industry has mushroomed around deciphering the causes of services failing.
-Many of those who preach customer service as the remedy, fail to define the root cause, and when they do, they pin it all on customer service.
+Many of those who preach customer service as the remedy fail to define the root cause, and when they do, they pin it all on customer service.
 They define the problem as poor customer service with a solution to be friendlier, more responsive, and to exceed customer expectations.

-This approach ignores the simplicity around user’s needs: When needs are not met through the service, users are dissatisfied and the service fails.
+This approach ignores the simplicity around the user’s needs: When needs are not met through the service, users are dissatisfied and the service fails.

 Many of us would like to avoid licensing bureaus, but they are critical public services to achieve an intended outcome.
 Despite grumbling about experiences waiting in line and or rude bureaucrats, those services could be defined as ‘quality,’ due to mutually achieved outcomes.

-And, many diners roll their eyes over the service at New York City delis, where reputation of tough servers are well-known.
+And, many diners roll their eyes over the service at New York City delis, where the reputation of tough servers are well-known.
 The servers behind the county of Katz’s Delicatessen throws out customers who can’t decide what they want by the time they get to the counter.
 But those experiences don’t prevent the long queues to order.
-Great food will always supersedes curtness.
+Great food will always supersede curtness.

 In sum, service failures may result due to a number of specifics, but in-demand services rarely fail due to poor customer service.